Booyahh/linux-basics/Firewal config.md

-## vsftpd configuration
+## Firewall configuration

- **What is Ftp?**
+ **What is Firewall?**

-FTP is a standard network protocol used for the transfer of files between a client and server on a computer network
+Firewall is a network security system that filters and controls the traffic on a predetermined set of rules.
+This is an intermediary system between the device and the internet.

 **What is vsftpd?**